Londen-Haskins/Personal-Trainer-Console-CRUD/README.md

 # Personal-Trainer-Console-CRUD
 A web application that serves as a client management tool for personal trainers.
 Built with an Apache server, Angular front-end, PHP back-end, and accepts data from a SQL database.
-This project is ongoing and will change as significant upgrades are made to functionality, and when AWS services are added.

 ![My Image](SamplePictures/fitnessCRUD.PNG)
 ![My Image](SamplePictures/fitnessCRUD2.PNG)